ratify-project/ratify/docs/discussion/Cosign Upgrade Discussion 2024.md

     - skip: don't perform any verification for an image reference that matches this policy
     - any: at least one of the keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
     - all: ALL keys/certificates trusted in the policy must result in a successful verification for overall cosign verification to be true
-  - a way to define certificates to be used in a trust policy for Trusted Timestamp verification `tsaCerts`
+  - a way to define certificates to be used in a trust policy for Trusted Timestamp verification `tsaCertificates`
   - a way to define options per trust policy for transparency log verification `tLogVerify`
   - a way to define options per trust policy for keyless verification under a section called `keyless`
     - certificate transparency log lookup `ctLogVerify`